Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 with necessary provisioning, configuration and enable required components.
 The required RPMs for `targetcli` command / LIO are part of NCN node image in CSM 1.6.
 The SBPS Marshal Agent gets installed during node personalization using CFS.

-In CSM 1.6.0, all worker nodes are configured and enabled as iSCSI SBPS targets during [worker node personalization](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/configuration_management/iSCSI_SBPS_Node_Personalization.md) when CSM is installed/upgraded.
+In CSM 1.6.0, all worker nodes are configured and enabled as iSCSI SBPS targets during worker node personalization.

 In CSM 1.7.0, selective iSCSI worker node personalization is introduced.
 All worker nodes are still **configured** for iSCSI, but selective node personalization gives administrators control over which worker nodes are enabled as iSCSI SBPS